 Arizona House Bill 2830 (2012) (link) allows for local governing bodies to implement financial incentives for water saving projects, including rainwater harvesting systems.
 Even with the amount of rainfall that Arizona receives, rainwater systems are still used, primarily for irrigation.

-California Assembly Bill 1750 (2012) (link) the Rainwater Capture Act authorizes residential, commercial and governmental landowners to install, maintain, and operate rainwater systems.
-State Senator Steve Glazer (D-Orinda) has purposed SCA 9 that would financially incentive rainwater systems as one solution to help alleviate the water crisis.
+California Assembly Bill 1750 (2012) the Rainwater Capture Act authorizes residential, commercial, and governmental landowners to install, maintain, and operate rainwater systems.
+State Senator Steve Glazer (D-Orinda) has purposed SCA 9 that would financially incentivize rainwater systems as one solution to help alleviate the water crisis.

 Rainwater harvesting is used as a primary source of water for many inhabitants in Alaska.
 Groundwater harvesting is heavily regulated but can be purchased as a water right with the State of Alaska.